Dynflow/dynflow/doc/pages/source/documentation/index.md

 end
 ```

-This might me quite handy especially in combination with
+This might be quite handy especially in combination with
 [subscriptions](#subscriptions) functionality.

-The format follows [apipie-params](https://github.com/iNecas/apipie-params) for more details.
+These format definitions are purely for documentation purposes - the blocks are never
-Validations of input/output could be performed against this description but it's not turned on
+evaluated and serve only as a reference for developers implementing actions.
-by default.
-(It needs to be revisited and updated to be fully functional.)
+Input/output validation is not performed.

 {% endinfo_block %}